28th September 2019

 It was a clinical trial for olaparib that Sandy’s oncologist suggested as one last treatment option.
 Was this going to be the drug that could give Sandy that little bit more time with her family?

-Well, two years on, Sandy feels better.
-She feels hopeful.
-For the first time since her diagnosis nine years ago, her cancer is on the retreat.
-The cancer in her stomach began to disappear and much to her oncologist's surprise, Sandy suffered very little side effects.
+Well, two years on, Sandy felt better.
+She felt hopeful.
+For the first time since her diagnosis, her cancer was on the retreat.
+The cancer in her stomach began to disappear and much to her oncologist's surprise, Sandy suffered very few side effects.
 Finally, the cancer started to go away.

 The success continued, and other patients like Sandy also responded well to the drug.
 After eight years, olaparib was finally approved in both the EU and US to treat patients with certain types of advanced ovarian cancer.